 Whisk together 1/4 cup of cold water or broth and 2-3 tbsp of flour or cornstarch until smooth.
 Set your pressure cooker to saute and stir that into the chili.
 Once the liquid boils it will begin to thicken.
 Allowing it to sit and cool for 15 minutes at the end will thicken it as well.

+Remember to deglaze pot using some broth to get bits of meat off bottom before setting your cook time.
+If skipped your pot may trigger the burn notice and stop cooking all together.
 Smaller pieces aren’t as difficult to cook.
 Yes we make the best baked pork chops in the oven still but when it comes to really large chunks like this, the IP is the way to go.
-After you try this you may never use your oven again. 😉

 instant pot chili verde